 - It aims to use a session between the client and the server to communicate the stream between the two (client and server).

-- It supports multiple connections into a session.
+- iSCSI supports multiple connections in a session.

 - It supports an advanced method of error recovery using connection allegiance switching between the servers.

 Sun Microsystems created the Network File System (NFS) in 1984.
 Machines connected to the same network can share data using the NFS protocol, which enables distributed file systems.
 It is similar to accessing the remote machine’s data to access the local storage data.
 The NFS Service handles parallel access among multiple clients by utilizing resource locking.
 NFS also allows the admin to plug into a portion of the file system on the server that other users or clients can use in the network-based interface on the user’s respective privileges.

 1. NFSv3: With the increase in the versions, the versions are improvised with enhancements.
 NFSv3 includes:

 - Support 64-bit file size to handle data or files larger than 2GB.

 - The server supports multiple writes, thereby increasing write performance.

 - High-level authentication is supported.